 2. Copy of the entire passport notarized by a Panama Notary.

 3. Criminal history background check from the applicant’s country of origin or the country where he has lived consistently for the two past years.
 The Panama immigration department requires the applicant to provide an authenticated criminal history report issued by a “federal”, “central”, or “national” police force or criminal investigation authority.
+The criminal history records that do not have an expiration date will be valid for 3 months from the date of issue for immigration purposes.

 (a) If the applicant is providing a criminal background report from a country where he is not a citizen, but a resident, the applicant must provide the legal residency identification which must be authenticated or Apostilled.